Team-309-Hydro-Pro/EGR314-Spring2024-Team309.github.io/User_needs_Benchmarking_Requirements.md

-#### 4. Hardware

-4.1 Any protective armor should be replaceable and purchasable for long lasting devices.

-4.2 The product’s armor design will be designed with enhanced appearance in mind but never at the expense of functionality.

-#### 5. Customization
+#### 4. Customization

-5.1 The product will remain within the course budget.
+4.1 The product will remain within the course budget.

-5.2 The product’s armor should be easily assembled and removable by the user for replaceability.
+4.2 The product’s armor should be easily assembled and removable by the user for replaceability.

-#### 6. Regulations/Safety
+#### 5. Regulations/Safety

-6.1 The product will remain safe for pets and children to approach safely.
+5.1 The product will remain safe for pets and children to approach safely.

-6.2 All wiring will remain enclosed and water resistant.
+5.2 All wiring will remain enclosed and water resistant.

-6.3 Temperature conditions should not affect or compromise the encasing of the product.
+5.3 Temperature conditions should not affect or compromise the encasing of the product.

 #### Open Questions